romanwicky/03-Experiment/README.md

 The human perceptive system can accurately guess vertical, horizontal, and diagonal lines, but struggle to accurately guess other angles.

 <b>3D Volume:</b>
-The human perceptual system judges differences in volume very poorly.
+The human perceptual system judges differences in volume very poorly in comparison to barcharts and angles.

 # Experiment

-We used D3.js, JavaScript, HTML/CSS functionality for this experiment.
+We used D3.js, JavaScript, and HTML/CSS functionality for this experiment.
 We randomly generated 20 trials each of bar charts (10 vertical, 10 horizontal), volume SVG's, and angles in the experiment.
-The below screenshots are from our home page, one screenshot per visualization, and our exit page.
-As you can see, the barcharts have six bars, each of random height, with two of the bars 'selected' by a dot placed below the axis instead of within the bars, as not to give any point of reference to the user.
-Users must guess how many of the smaller cube would fit into the larger.
-The angle chart displays a single line, of which the users must guess the angle.
-Here, the four right angles of the quadrants are labeled as to not confuse the user, but we do not generate 0, 45, 90, 135, 180, 225, 270, 315, and 360 degree angles to test our hypothesis.
-The volume chart displays two three dimensional cubes, the left-most which is always a 1x1x1 cube.
-Again, users must guess how many of the smaller cube would fit into the larger.
+The screenshots included below show our home page, each of our visualizations, and our exit page.

+As you can see, the barchart visualizations have six bars, each of randomly generated height, with two of the bars 'selected' by a dot.
+We made the decision to place these dots below the axis instead of within the bars, as not to give any point of reference to the user.
 For the barchart, we wanted to use a difference reference frame, instead of testing "What percentage of the left is in the right", we wanted to test how many times the smaller barchart can fit in the larger.
 This changes the range from (.1-10) instead of 1-99%.

-For the angles, we wanted to test how well the human brain can percieve angles that are not horizontal, vertical, or diagonal.
+The angle chart displays a single line, of which the users must guess the angle.
+Here, the four right angles of the quadrants are labeled as to not confuse the user.
+We do not generate 0, 45, 90, 135, 180, 225, 270, 315, and 360 degree angles, so that we could test how well the human brain can percieve angles that are not horizontal, vertical, or diagonal.
 We had the users guess from 0-360 degree rotation.

-The the volume, we wanted to test how well the human brain can guess volumetric differences, so we asked the user to guess how many times a 1x1x1 cube can fit in a much larger cube.
+The volume chart displays two three-dimensional cubes where the left-most is always a 1x1x1 cube, and the right-most cube ranges in sizes from 2x2x2 to 7x7x7.
+We wanted to test how well the human brain can guess volumetric differences, so we asked the user to guess how many times the 1x1x1 cube can fit in a much larger cube.